MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/unity.md

 In the **Project** window, navigate to the "AppCenter" folder that was added to your project.
 Locate the script, named *AppCenterBehavior*, and drag it onto your newly created game object in the **Hierarchy** window.

 > [!NOTE]
-> You do not need to add App Center to every scene in which you wish to use it.
+> You don't need to add App Center to every scene in which you wish to use it.
 Adding it to the first loaded scene is enough.

 ### 4.3 Configure App Center settings